- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 3. Form I-9 Employment Eligibility Verification

-Immigration and Naturalization Service supplies and requires this form, which establishes the right of a person to work in the United States.
+Immigration and Naturalization Service (INS) supplies and requires this form, which establishes the right of a person to work in the United States.
 On the form, the employer must verify the employment eligibility and identity documents presented by the employee and record the document information on the Form I-9.
 Acceptable documents are listed on the back of the form (page 3 of the pdf version).
-You may find out more information about it and/or obtain a .pdf version at this INS web site: I-9 Form.
+You may find out more information about it and/or obtain a pdf version on the INS web site.

 Other forms and Tax Issues